Microsoft Teams Basics

 Optional: Want to See It in Action?
 (2 minutes)

-I can talk about it all day, but sometimes it helps to just watch someone do it.
-This is totally optional — you can skip it and come back later, or watch it now.
+I made a quick walkthrough video showing you exactly how to join a Teams call.
+It's totally optional — you can skip it and come back later, or watch it now.
 Your call.

 Skits the Network Navigator